clemsonciti/palmetto-documentation/docs/basic/vnc.md

 ## Running VNC on a PC platform

 We really recommend using MobaXTerm, because it comes with built-in VNC client, which makes the process much easier.
-Use MobaXTerm to log into Palmetto; then, go on a compute node with GPUs:
+Use MobaXTerm to log into Palmetto; then, request a compute node with two GPUs (GPU model does not matter, so we will specify `gpu_model=any`):

 ~~~
-qsub -I -l select=1:ncpus=4:mem=50gb:ngpus=2:gpu_model=p100:interconnect=fdr,walltime=8:00:00
+qsub -I -l select=1:ncpus=4:mem=50gb:ngpus=2:gpu_model=any:interconnect=fdr,walltime=8:00:00
 ~~~

-Here, we requested P100 GPUs; you can request any GPU type, based on what's available (see the output of `whatsfree` and `cat /etc/hardware-table`).

 Once you get on the compute node, start the VNC server: